-SOP 3.5.6 - Structural Triage Version: Issue Date: Review Date: Accountable Position: Hannata Had Milan Drintad 2.1 Sept 19 Sept 20 CS Country South Uncontrolled When Printed
+SOP 3.5.6 - Structural Triage Version: Issue Date: Review Date: Accountable Position: Line and the distribution Device to d 2.0 Sept 18 Sept 20 Uncontrollea when Printea

 Structures are to be assessed for their accessibility to firefighting appliances.
 Vehicular Access Structures that cannot be accessed by firefighting appliances are much less defendable.
 Awkward, lengthy access ways also present a significant risk to firefighters seeking to escape under duress.
 Heavily wooded entries should be assessed as requiring defendable space to ensure withdrawal routes will not be denied by the passage of the fire front.
 An understanding of available water supplies is to underwrite all decisions regarding the ability to defend structures at the Rural Urban Interface (RUI).
 Water Supplies Where water is restricted to mobile supplies, hard decisions will be required to prioritise where that finite resource is best used.
 Structures that have their own static supplies will be more defendable.
 Where reticulated supplies are available, the options will be much broader.
 Given the vulnerability of power during bushfires and the reliance of reticulated water on electric pumping stations, all reticulated supplies must be tested at the time of triage to ensure they are working.
 Depending upon the interface environment, crews whilst assessing properties must advise IMT's of the available water sources or of the additional water capabilities that should be deployed.
 Personnel An understanding of available personnel resources will assist in determining the number of structures that could potentially be safely defended.
-Resources The defence of a structure/s will require a minimum crew of four: 1 x OIC : 2 x Firefighters : 1 x Pump Operator/Communications Preparedness Conduct a review of the available protection systems and engineering solutions.
+Resources The defence of a structure will require a minimum crew of four: 1 x OIC : 2 x Firefighters : 1 x Pump Operator/Communications Preparedness Conduct a review of the available protection systems and engineering solutions.
 For example, are pools, tanks, couplings, sprinklers, dams, portable pumps, etc. available and accessible?
 Have the property owners undertaken preparation activities?
 Is there allowable time for Firefighters to assist with basic ladder fuel removal from around vulnerable properties?. i.e. backyard furnishing's from up against property.

 3. Structural Triage Marking System.
-Structures are to be assessed as un-defendable or possibly defendable.
-Structural assessments are to be recorded on maps and/or FESMaps for handover to Task Force/Crew Leaders assigned with responsibility for that area.
+Structures are to be assessed as undefendable or defendable (with two sub-categories)1.
+Structural assessments are to be recorded on maps for handover to Task Force/Crew Leaders assigned with responsibility for that area.
 Each structure is to be overlaid with a symbol indicating the assessment undertaken during the structural triage.
-Assessment is subjected to the prevailing conditions at time of defending structure.